3 Big Questions After The Iowa Results Meltdown

 At least Iowa instituted a paper backup system this year.
 Imagine the level of disaster this would have been had it not.

-Several places in the country are looking to use smartphones for voting with no paper back up.
+Several places in the country are looking to use smartphones for voting with no paper backup.
 Every state and municipality has to be rethinking those plans today.

 What's more, the Iowa Democratic Party has not been transparent about the maker of the app.
 And, you know what a lack of transparency breeds?
 Conspiracy theories.
 That started happening immediately Monday night (egged on by the Trump campaign).